 "I'm happy to have gotten the vaccine," she says.
 "I feel sure that it will do something good, so my heart is happy."

 Everyone deserves their fair shot.
 UNICEF is working night and day to ensure that countries of every income level have access to lifesaving COVID-19 vaccines, while continuing to help children around the world survive and thrive.
 You can help.

-Top photo: On August 4, 2021, at the Pipalchauri Health Post in Duhun in Nepal’s far west Darchula District, 47-year-old Damara Bham receives the COVID-19 vaccine as part of a vaccination drive. © UNICEF/UN0498888/Prasad Ngakhusi.
+Top photo: On August 4, 2021, at the Pipalchauri Health Post in Duhun in Nepal’s far-western Darchula District, 47-year-old Damara Bham receives the COVID-19 vaccine as part of a vaccination drive. © UNICEF/UN0498888/Prasad Ngakhusi.
 Video edited by Tong Su for UNICEF USA.